NitishGadangi/Android-TV-Prototpe/README.md

 Hence building an Android App based on Android 5.1 / Android 7.1 will work on FireOs5 / FireOs6 seamlessly.

+## Whats Next
+Ultimately this is the basic approach and you must relate it to your requirements.

+I hope my explanation gives you a basic idea upon the various design guidelines that one must follow while building for TV.

+Thats the End for now.

+I will try to add more about the Backend in the upcomming days.
+Untill then Keep Exploring.

 **Designed with ❤ by [Nitish Gadangi](https://nitishgadangi.github.io/)**